 Click the linked channel names below for more information on each channel.

-- DIRECTV STREAM - (Formerly known as AT&T TV) Over 140 TV channels are available depending on service level, and DIRECTV STREAM now requires no annual contract - you can cancel at any time with no cancellation charges.
+- DIRECTV STREAM - (Formerly known as AT&T TV) Over 150 TV channels are available depending on service level, and DIRECTV STREAM requires no annual contract - you can cancel at any time with no cancellation charges.
 Four no-contract packages are available, ranging from $69.99 per month to $149.99 per month plus tax.
-All packages include 20 hours of cloud DVR Service, with unlimited recording time available for $10/month.
+All packages include unlimited cloud DVR service.
 Depending on the package, you may also receive HBO Max, SHOWTIME, and Regional Sports Networks with no additional fees.
 Several premium and international add-ons are also available.
 Click here to visit the DIRECTV STREAM website.

-- Sling TV - Sling offers two services, Sling Orange (32 channels) and Sling Blue (43 channels), for $10 for the first month and then $35 per month.
+- Sling TV - Sling offers two services, Sling Orange (32 channels) and Sling Blue (43 channels), for $35 per month, with new subscribers receiving half off their first month.
 The primary difference between the two is that Blue includes ESPN and Disney, but is limited to streaming on only one device at a time.
 Orange forgoes these channels but lets you stream on three devices simultaneously while adding Fox channels and CNN.
 Both plans include 50 hours of cloud DVR.
 Combine Orange & Blue to get everything from both plans for a 25% discount ($20 for the first month and then $50 per month).
 Many shows are also available on-demand.
 There are a number of add-on packages like Sports Extra, News Extra, and Lifestyle Extra, as well as international add-ons such as Best of Spanish TV, Chinese Mini, Français Mini, and Arabic Mini.
 You can also subscribe to premium services such as Showtime, Starz, EPIX, and many others.
 Some local channels are available in select markets.
 Click here to visit the Sling TV website.

-- fuboTV - A sports-centered live TV streaming service, but also a full-fledged cable alternative, with up to 154 channels.
-Three English-language service levels are available for $65 to $85 per month after a 7-day free trial.
+- fuboTV - A sports-centered live TV streaming service, but also a full-fledged cable alternative, with well over 200 channels, depending on plan and location.
+Three English-language service levels are available for $70 to $100 per month after a 7-day free trial.
 Stream to 3 to 10 devices at once and record 250 to 1,000 hours of cloud DVR, depending on service level.
 Latino package includes 32 Spanish-language channels for $33 per month.
 Numerous add-ons are available, including Sports Plus with NFL RedZone, International Sports Plus, and Adventure Plus.
 Click here to visit the fuboTV website.

-- Hulu + Live TV - Over 75 live TV channels that include sports, news, and entertainment for $64.99/month after a one-week free trial.
+- Hulu + Live TV - Over 75 live TV channels along with Disney+ and ESPN+ for $69.99/month (ad-supported) or $75.99/month (ad-free).
 Depending on location, you may also get local ABC, CBS, Fox, NBC, and CW channels.
-The Entertainment Add-On provides ten additional channels.
-Other add-ons include the ability to stream to an unlimited number of devices, enhanced cloud DVR, and Spanish channels.
+The Entertainment Add-On provides 16 additional channels.
+Other add-ons include the ability to stream to an unlimited number of devices, Spanish channels, and additional sports.
 Hulu + Live TV also includes access to the full Hulu on-demand library.
 Click here to visit the Hulu + Live TV website.

-- YouTube TV - Now available within the YouTube instead of as a standalone Roku app, YouTube TV carries over 85 channels of entertainment, news, live sports, and more for $64.99 per month after a free trial.
+- YouTube TV - YouTube TV carries over 85 channels of entertainment, news, live sports, and more for $64.99 per month after a free trial.
 Local network affiliates are available in some markets.
 YouTube TV also provides unlimited cloud DVR storage, and you can stream simultaneously on three devices while creating personalized watch recommendations and live programming guides for up to six family members.
 Click here to visit the YouTube TV website.